ChasiTony/dach/docs/source/tutorial.rst

 Tutorial
 ========

-In this tutorial we will create an addon that add a `Glance <https://developer.atlassian.com/hipchat/guide/glances>`_ to a HipChat room to show information about the weather in Barcelona, Spain.
+In this tutorial we will create an addon that add an "Hello World" `Glance <https://developer.atlassian.com/hipchat/guide/glances>`_ to a HipChat room.

-We will use the `OpenWeatherMap <https://www.openweathermap.org/>`_ API to retrieve the weather information.

-You must sign in to OpenWeatherMap to obtain an api key for the purpose of this tutorial.

 Setup your development environment